malcolmosh/malcolmosh/Readme.md

 it was announced in December 2020 it would be discontinued.
 The cleaned and agregated dataset will be released for public use soon.

-A few strategies were applied to build efficient recommendations :
+A few strategies were applied to build efficient recommendations, including linear regression, content and user-based filtering strategies, and neural networks.

--   A baseline linear regression
--   Content-based filtering with NLP, using each book’s description (about 800 characters)
--   Collaborative filtering

 Collaborators :